-Apple Blossom School and family Center is inspired by Waldorf education.
+Apple Blossom Waldorf School and Family Center is inspired by Waldorf education.
 Founded in Europe in 1919, Waldorf education is based on a profound understanding of human development that addresses the needs of the growing child.
 Waldorf’s time-tested pedagogy is designed to address the whole child: head, heart and hands.
 It stimulates the mind with the full spectrum of traditional academic subjects.
-It nurtures health emotional development by conveying knowledge experientially as well as academically.
+It nurtures healthy emotional development by conveying knowledge experientially as well as academically.
 And it works with the hands throughout every day, both in primary academic subjects and in a broad range of artistic handwork and craft activities.

-The heart of Apple Blossom School is the enthusiasm and commitment of the teachers.
-These teachers come to Apple Blossom because they are interested in helping students as individuals.
+The heart of Apple Blossom Waldorf School is the enthusiasm and commitment of the teachers.
+Our teachers come to Apple Blossom because they are interested in helping students as individuals.
 They teach to establish within each child his or her own high level of academic excellence, enthusiasm for learning and work, a healthy self-awareness, concern for fellow human beings, and a respect for the world.

 Young children of course love to play.
-At Apple Blossoms School and Family Center, children often are encouraged to play by participating in the traditional activities that might take place in a home: cooking and baking, cleaning and washing, sewing and ironing, gardening and building.
+At Apple Blossom Waldorf School and Family Center, children often are encouraged to play by participating in the traditional activities that might take place in a home: cooking and baking, cleaning and washing, sewing and ironing, gardening and building.
 Because these activities are done rhythmically, they create a feeling of well-being and a sense of security in the child.
 Because they are real, they help a child become grounded in the realities of life.
 Because they serve a purpose and are filled with meaning, they help the child enter more fully into life at a later age.

 Schools inspired by Waldorf tenets are found on every continent, and have grown to become the world’s largest, independent non-denominational school system that goes through all grades.